Golden Globes to return to NBC in January after year off-air

-NEW YORK — After a year spent off-air, the Golden Globe Awards are returning to NBC in January, as the embattled Hollywood Foreign Press Association seeks a primetime comeback after more than a year of turmoil.
+NEW YORK — After a year spent off-air, the Golden Globe Awards are returning to NBC in January, when the embattled Hollywood Foreign Press Association will seek a primetime comeback.

 NBC, the Hollywood Press Association and dick clark productions on Tuesday made the Globes' return official.
 The 80th Golden Globes will be held January 10, airing both on NBC and Peacock.